Easy Cream of Garlic Soup, a natural remedy for cold and flu. Soothing and flavourful, this vegetarian soup is ready in well under 30 minutes.

 - Add everything to a blender, and blend until smooth.
 Add the Greek yogurt, or cream of if like, season with salt and plenty of black pepper, and garnish with parsley.

-How do you add yogurt or cream to a hot soup to avoid curdling?
+How to add yogurt or cream to a hot soup to avoid curdling

 If you’ve tried this EASY CREAM OF GARLIC SOUP or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.